DarkCeptor44/cipher/README.md

+# Disclaimer: This is not the most secure tool on the planet, it's simply a personal project for passing time and probably won't work against an actual attacker with bad intentions.

 # Cipher

 Encrypts and Decrypts any `.txt` file in the current directory when a password is provided (unless the names of the files are specified in the `EXCEPTIONS` array).
-Useful to hide text from people with either physical or remote access to your machine, you can use for diaries (just an example).
+Useful to hide text from people with either physical or remote access to your machine (as long as they're not actual attackers), you can use for diaries (just an example).

 ## How to use